amalacrino/lab-website/content/publication/_index.md

 {{% callout note %}}
-This is a list of selected recent papers published after 2015.
+This is a list of selected recent papers published since 2020.
 {{% /callout %}}